helm/charts/stable/home-assistant/README.md

 Read through the [values.yaml](values.yaml) file.
 It has several commented out suggested values.

-## Regarding configuring home assistant
+## Configuring home assistant

 Much of the home assistant configuration occurs inside the various files persisted to the `/config` directory.
 This will require external access to the persistent storage location where the home assistant configuration data is stored.
+Because this may be a limitation, there are two options built-in to this chart:

+### Configurator UI

-Because this may be a limitation, the [Home Assistant Configurator UI](https://github.com/danielperna84/hass-configurator) is added to the chart as an option to provide a webUI for editing the various configuration files.
+[Home Assistant Configurator UI](https://github.com/danielperna84/hass-configurator) is added as an optional sidecar container to Home Assistant with access to the home assistant configuration for easy in-browser editing and manipulation of Home Assistant.

+### VS Code Server

+[VS Code Server](https://github.com/cdr/code-server) is added as an optional sidecar container to Home Assistant with access to the home assistant configuration for easy in-browser editing and manipulation of Home Assistant.
+If using this, it is possible to manually install the [Home Assistant Config Helper Extension](https://github.com/keesschollaart81/vscode-home-assistant) in order to have a deeper integration with Home Assistant within VS Code while editing the configuration files.

 ## Git sync secret

-In order to sync the home assistent from a git repo, you have to store a ssh key as a kubernetes git secret
+In order to sync the home assistant from a git repo, you have to store a ssh key as a kubernetes git secret
 ```console
 kubectl create secret generic git-creds --from-file=id_rsa=git/k8s_id_rsa --from-file=known_hosts=git/known_hosts --from-file=id_rsa.pub=git/k8s_id_rsa.pub
 ```